nodeshift/nodeshift/README.md

 #### web-app
 Flag to automatically set the appropriate docker image for web app deployment.
 Defaults to false

+#### resourceProfile
+Define a subdirectory below .nodeshift/ that indicates where Openshift resources are stored

 #### outputImageStream
 The name of the ImageStream to output to.
 Defaults to project name from package.json